-- The -g option specifies the primary group, which must be the Oracle Inventory group, for example oinstall - The -G option specifies the secondary groups, which must include the OSDBA group and if required, the OSOPER group.
-For example, dba or dba, oper - Set the password of the oracle user: - # passwd oracle
+- 2. Choose the appropriate menu items to create the oracle user, specifying the following information: - In the Primary GROUP field, specify the Oracle Inventory group, for example oinstall. - In the Group SET field, specify the OSDBA group and if required, the OSOPER group.
+For example, dba or dba, oper.